unsplash/datasets/DOCS.md

 # Unsplash Dataset Documentation

-The Unsplash dataset is composed of multiple TSV files:
+The Unsplash Dataset is composed of multiple TSV files:

 ## 1 - photos.tsv

-The `photos` dataset has one row per photo.
+The `photos.tsv` dataset has one row per photo.
 It contains properties of the photo, the name of the contributor, the image URL, and overall stats.

 | Field                       | Description |
 |-----------------------------|-------------|